Preview various interface states without writing a single line of JavaScript.

 Stages are groups of elements (or, for the sake of thematic consistency, “actors”).
 Actors with the same stage will be grouped together in the Stagehand toolbar as one scene.
 Stagehand will name stages & scenes for you (see example 1) or you can name them yourself (see example 2).

 When a scene is active, any actors with that stage & scene will be shown, else they’ll be hidden.
-Alternately, if you give an actor a data-scene-class or data-scene-id attribute, that class and/or id will be toggled instead – this is shown in example 3.
+Alternately, if you give an actor a data-scene-class

-I'm an actor in stage 'hammerpants', scene 'hammertime'
+<div data-stage> I'm an actor in stage 1, scene 1 </div> <div data-stage='hammerpants' data-scene='hammertime'> I'm an actor in stage 'hammerpants', scene 'hammertime' </div>

 Persistence